Skill Demand Index

 Salary data for Google Tag Manager is still accumulating.

-The most common pairings are Google Analytics, Data Analysis, Technical SEO, Paid Ad Campaigns, Data-Driven.
+The most common pairings are Google Analytics, SQL, GA4, Data Analysis, Technical SEO.
 Strengthening these alongside Google Tag Manager improves your fit across more positions.

-Top roles: Other, Marketing, Data Analysis.
-Other positions have the highest demand at 50% of all Google Tag Manager jobs.
+Top roles: Data Analysis, Other, Marketing.
+Data Analysis positions have the highest demand at 44% of all Google Tag Manager jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.